Goldclownfish/hamsters/README.md

 ## Special thanks

-Special thanks to joddie for helping :potato: with some python basics
+Joddie for helping :potato: with some python basics